Skip to content

 Why use EMMA test?

-• EMMA uses the latest Next Generation Sequencing (NGS) technology to provide endometrial microbiome information by analysing the complete profile of the microbes present in the tissue
+• EMMA is a molecular technique that provides endometrial microbiome information by analysing the complete profile of the microbes present in the tissue

 • EMMA can determine the percentage of Lactobacillus present in the endometrium; low proportions of Lactobacillus are associated with poor reproductive outcomes